data-edu/rstudio_edu_post/rstudio_edu_post.md

 To better identify with the learning experiences of others, we needed to identify where our blind spots were.
 To identify our blind spots, we needed strategies to empower others to give us feedback by sharing.
-Sharing with each other, with the R community, and with our publisher were our strategies to do just this.
+Bringing our strengths to this collaboration but checking that we understand one another’s work, writing in the open, and using a project workflow to support creativity were our strategies to do just this.

 ## Collaborate with people from different perspectives to help you identify your blind spots

 As we neared the end of writing the DSIEUR manuscript, we set out to review each chapter and edit it for readability.
 To create an opportunity for fresh eyes to read our work, we each reviewed a chapter we hadn’t written.
 Ryan picked chapter 13, which is on using multilevel models to analyze student survey responses about their online classes.
 Having a new perspective on experiencing the chapter—particularly when the chapter includes lots of technical explanations—turned out to be a great way to discover blind spots in our work.

-Here were Ryan's thoughts after reviewing chapter 13: “I don’t use multilevel models regularly in my work, so I could tell right away I was going to learn something new.
+Here were Ryan’s thoughts after reviewing chapter 13: “I don’t use multilevel models regularly in my work, so I could tell right away I was going to learn something new.
 I read through the sections to make small edits, but also took breaks every so often to check my comprehension of the concepts.”

 About halfway through the chapter review, we started a great, back-and-forth conversation and brainstorm about conveying how standardizing coefficients works in multilevel models.
 Thinking back, we see that our different experiences with multilevel models were critical for accomplishing two things: identifying areas where the writing could be clearer and more accessible while staying true to the technical parts of the topic.

 We read through the chapter and picked out sections that didn’t seem clear.
 Then, we had conversations to clarify how standardizing coefficients work in multilevel models and wrote out some initial thoughts to try to convey where we-together-ended up where it came to writing about this key part of multi-level models from our conversation.
 Then, we read the section again.
 And round-and -ound we went, until finally we arrived at an execution we were happy with.

 <img src="Screen Shot 2020-07-14 at 7.32.58 AM.png" width="1496" />